 Key to the approach is the focus on ambivalence.
 This is the uncomfortable feeling that we have when we are not sure whether or not we want to change.
 This is what students need to be further attuned to if they are to effectively make changes for themselves which are not imposed on them by others within the learning or social context.
-It’s also vital to emphasise the fact that change is not in itself a comfortable process.
+It’s also vital to emphasize the fact that change is not in itself a comfortable process.

 Change is all about ambivalence.
 When we make a change it’s not just a matter of making a simple yes or no decision as there are always pros and cons to change.
 Sometimes the pros outweigh the cons and we can begin to move forward in the right direction.
 Sometimes the cons seem to outweigh the pros and then we can get stuck or relapse.
 Ambivalence is the bit in the middle that is a normal part of change and not a particularly comfortable place to be.
 Students can be introduced to this concept when considering a change that other people might want to make on their behalf.
 For example, the form tutor might want the student to participate more fully in PSHE sessions and not simply sit at the back of the class giggling and making fun of everything that is said by other members of the peer group.
-The student can be asked to record a list of negatives, i.e. why I don’t want to change this behaviour, and then a list of positives, i.e. this is a good idea because… Prior to making this list they may wish to rate themselves.
+The student can be asked to record a list of negatives, i.e. why I don’t want to change this behavior, and then a list of positives, i.e. this is a good idea because… Prior to making this list they may wish to rate themselves.
 What do they think about this change?
 Do they agree that they need to make this change?
 Where would they place themselves on a scale of 0-10, i.e. 0 being strongly opposed to the change and 10 being totally willing to accept it?
 Subsequent to recording the negatives and positives, i.e. the pros and cons of making such a change, they can then re-rate themselves.
-The idea here is to reinforce the fact that, once we start to analyse the problem and work out why we may need to change, we can move forward from this uncomfortable position of ambivalence because due our thinking has shifted more in the direction of where we need to be.
+The idea here is to reinforce the fact that, once we start to analyze the problem and work out why we may need to change, we can move forward from this uncomfortable position of ambivalence because due our thinking has shifted more in the direction of where we need to be.

 The stages of change